Create Refund

 }'

-In this case order_items is an empty list and the amount is the full Payment amount, which is indicating that we are performing a full refund.
+In example order_items is an empty list and the amount is the full Payment amount, which is indicating that we are performing a full Refund.

 Response